 It’s not a secret that winters in the mid-Atlantic are long, cold and sunshine is limited.
-From severe snowstorms to sub-zero temperatures, similar to last year’s Polar Vortex, the weather makes it difficult to get just about anywhere because of unsafe driving conditions.
+From severe snowstorms to sub-zero temperatures, the weather can make it difficult to get just about anywhere because of unsafe driving conditions.
 This is especially true for seniors who live alone, or have limited transportation options.

 Being cooped up in the house for long periods of time in the winter can negatively affect a person’s mood.
 If the long, cold days leave you feeling sad or lonely, you may have a case of the winter blues.